ICOS-Carbon-Portal/pylib/docs/examples.md

 # Examples

 The following paragraphs explain how to use the library in worked examples.
-If you rather would like run the library live and play around with data sets: We have a public Jupyter Hub running Python3 notebooks, where the library is preinstalled.
+If you would like to run the library live and play around with data sets without installation: We have a public Jupyter Hub running Python3 notebooks, where the library is preinstalled.
 The examples from this page are available in the folder `pylib_examples`

 [https://exploredata.icos-cp.eu/](https://exploredata.icos-cp.eu/)